atikuzzaman524/atikuzzaman524.github.io/_pages/teaching.md

 title: teaching
 nav: true
 nav_order: 3
-subtitle: Academic Courses & Learning Resources
+description: Academic Courses and Teaching Materials

 social: true # includes social icons at the bottom of the page
 ---